-Whether it’s responsible money management, weight loss or a healthier lifestyle, New Year’s resolutions usually become a thing of the past by February, when the holiday festivities are over, the dust has settled and life is back to normal.
+Whether it’s responsible money management, weight loss or a healthier lifestyle, New Year’s resolutions usually become a thing of the past by February.

 1. Implement a new shopping strategy

-If you do a lot of your shopping online, you’re probably leaving money on the table.
+If you do a lot of shopping online, it’s possible you are leaving plenty of money on the table.

 2. Develop a spending plan

 If created and implemented correctly, a budget will reveal weak areas and force you to live within your means.
 However, just 32 percent of Americans prepare a monthly budget that tracks their income and expenses, according to a 2013 Gallup poll.

 That leaves 68 percent of consumers who may have no real way to assess their finances and implement more responsible spending habits.
 That’s crazy, especially since tracking expenses is now so easy to do.